MichaelLangbein/tdl2/backend/data/wiki/programming/next.md

 - `form.action={onSubmit}` instead of `form.onSubmit(e => e.preventDefault; ...)`
 - `onSubmit = async (formData) => { "use server"; await someServerAction(); revalidatePath("/posts"); }`

+## Magic methods
+- `generateStaticParams`: if you have a `src/[slug]/page.tsx` or a `src/[id].tsx` or such, those are pages that are created dynamically.
+  - That means that they cannot be SSG'ed into static html at build-time.
+  - To prevent that, return in this method a list of the possible values for `slug` (respectively `id`)